 Forms are located here on our website.

 What is a PID Card and why is everyone asking for my PID number?

 Your POST Identification number (PID) is a unique, computer-generated number assigned to individuals for identification in the POST electronic database.
 The PID number is used to keep track of attendance at POST-approved training courses.
-If you have recently been certified, your PID number will be enclosed in your Certification letter mailed to your agency or home address.
+If you have recently graduated an academy and have been certified, your PID number is your certificate number without the "B", and generally consists of 8 digits xxxx-xxxx.
 POST no longer issues the plastic PID card, and we do not issue replacement cards.
 Please contact POST if you do not know your PID number.

 I want to attend a training class but I am a non-sworn employee.
 Can get a PID number so my training can be tracked?

 Yes.
 Your agency can contact POST and request a PID number for you.
 Individuals cannot request issuance of their own PID numbers.
 Your name, DOB, and SSN are needed to obtain a PID number, along with your assignment (dispatch, jail, records, etc).

 No. Each basic academy is a minimum of 540 hours and you must be present to attend.
 A list of POST approved academies is on our website.

 I was convicted of a crime.
 Is that going to preclude me from being certified?

 If you were arrested and convicted of any felony you cannot be certified to be a peace officer in Colorado.